lbriais/easy_app_helper/README.md

 ### Internal config file

 This is an internal config file for the Gem itself.
-It will be located in the etc directory **inside** the Gem.
+It will be located in the ```etc/``` directory **inside** the Gem.
+It is a way for a Gem to define a system default configuration.

 ```text
 # The :internal layer